mdawaffe/Congregate/README.md

 `--type` argument when syncing your historical, existing data).

 Arguments:
-* `--full`: Redo the initial sync of all your existing data.
+* `--all-shorts`: Redo the initial sync of all your existing data for the quick partial/short representations only.
+The slow process for the full/long representations will not be rerun.
+Afterwards, only the full/long representations that are missing will be fetched.
 Can be useful if some old checkin was missed for whatever reason.
-(Badly named - nothing to do with full/long representations.)
 * `--lengthen-only`: Skip looking for new data and only "lengthen" data that already been fetched.
 Lengthening is the that fetches the full/long representation of any checkins and venues that currently only have a